back to Health Tips

 Some people take the turpentine oil together with castor oil.
 People with candida tend to use this method as castor oil coats the digestive tract and helps to spread out the turpentine.
 Coconut oil, olive oil or any oil will also do.

 It is also important to understand that while turpentine will kill off parasites and pathogenic microbes quickly, the body needs time to repair the damage they have done.
-In this light repeated intake of turpentine in low doses (once or twice a week) is often suggested to keep the parasites and microbes at bay while the body is repairing itself.
+In this light repeated intake of turpentine in low doses (once or twice a week) is often suggested keeping the parasites and microbes at bay while the body is repairing itself.

 There is a post on the GoodMedical website about a person who cured his Lyme disease: Turpentine – Healing My Lyme And Chronic Fatigue